The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Background and related results

-Recently, there has been increased interest in variant contact process models that include additional vertex and edge behaviors intended to model more complex disease dynamics, behaviors, and population structures.
+\textbf{Models with additional vertex and edge behaviors.} Recently, there has been increased interest in variant contact process models that include additional vertex and edge behaviors intended to model more complex disease dynamics, behaviors, and population structures.
 An early example is the adaptive SIS model proposed by \cite{GrossAdSIS} in which $SI$ edges randomly rewire.
 While this model has received considerable attention \cite{GrossReview, GuoEtAl, PipatsartEtAl, DemirelEtAl}, it has proven difficult to study rigorously, with the aforementioned work focusing on mean field approximations, moment closures, and computational results.

 Some variants of the adaptive SIS model have proven more tractable. \cite{CSW} consider a model in which directed edges temporarily deactivate rather than rewrite and show that this model exhibits a phase transition like that of the classical contact process on $\mathbb{Z}, \mathbb{Z} \mod n$ and exhibits asymptotic survival time polynomial in the size of the graph on the star graph. \cite{TuncEtAl} study a similar model where bidirectional edges temporarily deactivate and derive an epidemic threshold on the complete graph using differential equation approximations. \cite{JacobMorters} study a model in which edges rewrite independently of vertex states and show that this model has a phase transition in $\lambda$ for certain power law degree distribution graphs and sufficiently fast rewiring.